See also: Creating Special Coverage Pages (SCP):

 If there are any changes to SCP, these should communicate through this form.

-Notifications of changes are sent round by the Lingua Manager, except the addition of new posts, in which case the translator or Lingua Editors will need to add them themselves.
+Notifications of changes are sent round by the Lingua Manager, except the addition of new posts, in which case the translator or Translation Managers will need to add them themselves.

 Once you create special coverage pages, they will continue to show on the homepage forever.
 To find out how to file old SCP, contact the Lingua Manager.